ozaner/ozanerhansha.github.io-OLD/_posts/math/differential-equations/00-0-0-eulers-method.md

 $$\mathbf y_{i+1}=\mathbf y_i+h\mathbf f(t_i,\mathbf y_i)$$

-Also note that we can reduce any $n$th order ODE to a system of first order ODE's by considering each derivative a separate variable.
+Also note that we can reduce any $n$th order ODE to a system of first order ODE's by considering each derivative a separate variable, allowing for the use of this method.

 ### Backwards Euler's Method
 A common variation on Euler's method is the following iteration: